Gündüz Tekin Onay: Later life

 After UNESCO declared 2007 as Year of Rumi, he achieved the clemency and example behaviour prize by Turkish Football Coaches Association.
 Additionally in 2007, he was awarded the special Namık Sevik Prize after the 54th annual Sportsmen of the Year survey of daily newspaper Milliyet.

 Onay worked as a sports columnist various newspapers and was the author of 14 books devoted to football.

 Personal life and death

 Onay was married and had one daughter and one son.
 His son Güntekin Onay, is a well known Turkish sports commentator who currently works for Turkish TV station NTV.

-Onay died in İstanbul, Turkey due to cancer during his treatment period.
+Onay died in Istanbul, Turkey due to cancer during his treatment period.
 He was inferred on 5 January 2008 in Zincirlikuyu Cemetery in Istanbul.
 There were several sports persons at his funeral such as UEFA vice president Şenes Erzik, former TFF president Haluk Ulusoy, Turkey manager Fatih Terim, Sivasspor chairman Mecnun Otyakmaz, and national footballer Emre Belözoğlu.